 School: Drexel University

 “My passion resides in the field of health sciences, where I aim to pursue a career as a nutritionist.
-I chose Drexel University because I knew that this was where I could gain the first-hand experience with this field of work.
+I chose Drexel University because I knew that this was where I could gain first-hand experience with this field of work.
 I hope that one day, I could make a difference in Philadelphia.
-Hence, with a degree in health sciences, I plan on creating a nonprofit that supports the health and well being of those in Philadelphia.”
+Hence, with a degree in health sciences, I plan on creating a nonprofit that supports the health and well-being of those in Philadelphia.”